pyenchant/pyenchant/README.rst

 Ryan Kelly to me, Dimitri Merejkowsky.
 Expect a few bumps down the road while issues are sorted out.

+A new release is being worked on, see the `"next release" milestone <https://github.com/pyenchant/pyenchant/milestone/1>`_ for more details.

 pyenchant:  Python bindings for the Enchant spellchecker
 ========================================================

 This package provides a set of Python language bindings for the Enchant spellchecking library.
-For more information, visit the project website:
+For more information, visit the phttps://github.com/pyenchant/pyenchant/milestone/1roject website:

     http://packages.python.org/pyenchant/